rachadele/biof501_proj/README.md

 ## Workflow description

 This pipeline evalutates a random forest classification task on a toy query dataset given 8 reference datasets with a 3-level cell type hierarchy.
-The test or "query" data comes from a study of human adult prefrontal cortex in ALS patients and matched controls [4], while the references comprise 8 datasets from a popular "atlas" of multiple healthy human adult cortical areas [5].
+The test or "query" data comes from a study of human adult prefrontal cortex in ALS patients and matched controls [4], while the references comprise 8 datasets from a popular "atlas" of multiple healthy human adult cortical areas [5], as well as all 8 datasets aggregated (`whole cortex`).
+All libraries were prepared using 10x 3' v3 kits from 10x Genomics with the exception of denoted SMART-seq dataset [8][9].
 The references have been pre-downloaded from the CellxGene Discover Census [6], and have pre-generated embeddings from a variational autoencoder model `scvi` [7] trained on all cells in the CellxGene data corpus.

 ### Steps
 1. The pre-trained `scvi` model file is fetched given the organism and CellxGene census version
 2. The query data is passed through the pre-trained model.
 3. For each reference file provided, a random forest classifier fitted to the reference embeddings.
-   a.
-The classifier predicts probabilities for each query cell given embeddings from the pre-trained model passs at the most granular level.
+    1. The classifier predicts probabilities for each query cell given embeddings from the pre-trained model passs at the most granular level.
-   b.
+    2..
 The user can optionally filter the proabilities by a threshold.
-   c.
-ROC curves for each individual label are computed and plotted.
+    3. ROC curves for each individual label are computed and plotted.
-   d. predictions aggregated using the cell type hierarchy tree into broader labels.
+    4. predictions aggregated using the cell type hierarchy tree into broader labels.
 This ensures that granular predictions correspond to their higher-level predictions, which may not be the case if we fit a classifier separately at each level.
-   e.
-A classification report is generated for each set of predictions.
+    5. A classification report is generated for each set of predictions.
 F1 scores are saved to disk.
 Confusion matrices are plotted for each label.
-   f.
-Cell metadata with predictions is written to `images/results/predicted_meta`.
+    6. Cell metadata with predictions is written to `images/results/predicted_meta`.
-5. The distribution of AUC scores and Youden's J statistics (the `optimal threshold` are plotted across all reference/combinations.
+4. The distribution of AUC scores and Youden's J statistics (the `optimal threshold` are plotted across all reference/combinations.
-6. F1 scores are read from disk and plotted for all reference/query combindations as heatmaps.
+5. F1 scores are read from disk and plotted for all reference/query combindations as heatmaps.

 ### Source code